scottgal/mostlylucid.dse/code_evolver/STABILITY_STATUS.md

 ## Conclusion

-The Code Evolver system is **stable, well-documented, and ready for use**.
+The mostlylucid DiSE system is **stable, well-documented, and ready for use**.
 All critical functionality works correctly, and the only remaining "issue" is a non-critical performance optimization opportunity in tool loading.

 **Recommendation**: Proceed with confidence - the system is production-ready!